SOFITxFHA/AcraSetup/README.md

             }
 	    }

-## 4 - Remove the TODO tags once your update your "basicAuthLogin" and "basicAuthPassword"
+## 4 - Remove the TODO tags once you update your "basicAuthLogin" and "basicAuthPassword"
 And just like that, your Acra integration is done!